 Good fish, better rice.
-Sushi is still one of the best meals to share with a group of friends and family (or strangers, for that matter), and the landlocked Twin Cities are getting better and better at finding top-quality fish, sustainable, from both coasts and further away: There’s no longer any truth to the statement that just because we’re stuck in the middle our sushi is going to be as well.
+Sushi is still one of the best meals to share with a group of friends and family (or strangers, for that matter), and the landlocked Twin Cities are getting better and better at finding top-quality, sustainable seafood from both coasts and further away: There’s no longer any truth to the statement that just because we’re stuck in the middle our sushi is going to be as well.

-Here is the best sushi Minneapolis and St. Paul have to offer:
+The following is the very best that Minneapolis/St. Paul have to offer.

 Kyatchi understands that the rice is the most part of the sushi experience.
 It’s slightly funky, fermented, and with a dynamic personality all its own – a bowl of just that and you’d be satisfied.
 But Kyatchi’s seafood rolls, with a strong focus on sustainable (strong focus – a pamphlet describing the ethics of fishing around the world accompanies your bill), will bring you back again, and again, and again.

 Pro tip: Chirashi (which means “scattered”) is a big bowl of rice, sashimi, pickles, veggies, and more.
 For only $11 during happy hour (every day), it’s the best steal in town.

 Minneapolis: 3758 Nicollet Ave, Minneapolis, MN 55409 | (612) 236-4429

 St. Paul: 308 Prince St E #140, St Paul, MN 55101 | (651) 340-5796

 Masu, the grand sushi hall in Northeast Minneapolis, founded under the tutelage of local legend Tim McKee, is still one of the most creative places to enjoy your sushi.
 And paired with cocktails (gummi bear cocktails, +10 points), of course.
 The Bloomington outpost is one of the few good places to eat at the Mall of America.

 Minneapolis: 330 Hennepin Ave E, Minneapolis, MN 55414 | (612) 332-6278